 When Is It a Good Idea to Use a Twin Mattress?

-So, Twin is the smallest mattress size — I mean, for an adult — that you can find on the US market.
+A twin mattress is the smallest mattress size — for an adult, that you can find on the US market today (1).

 It measures 39 x 75 inches and has enough space to accommodate a single person.

-Even though Queen-sized beds are a much more popular choice, even among single adults, there are some situations in which a Twin bed can make a better option:
+Even though queen-sized beds are a more popular choice, there are some situations in which a twin bed can make a better option:

 - Guest room.
-If you invite guests occasionally, chances are that they might want or have to stay overnight in your home.
-A Twin mattress is often a more affordable and comfortable way to accommodate your guest than a floor mattress or a couch in the living room.
+If you have friends over occasionally, chances are they might want to stay overnight.
+A twin mattress is often a more affordable and comfortable way to accommodate your guests than a floor mattress or a couch in the living room.

-- Dorms.
-Twin mattresses are commonly used in dormitories, hostels, and other places around the United States with bunk beds for adults.
+- Dorms. twin mattresses are commonly used in dormitories, hostels, and other places around the United States with bunk beds for adults.
 That’s because they perfectly fit into bunk beds.
-So, if you’re, say, a student, you may want to buy a Twin bed to make your sleep in the dorm more comfortable.
+So, if you’re a student, you may want to invest in a twin bed to make your sleep in the dorm more comfortable.

 - Small apartments.
-Some bedrooms just aren’t big or wide enough to fit a Queen bed or a transformer sofa.
-In this case, a Twin bed will help you arrange a suitable sleeping spot without sacrificing the space in your room.
+Some bedrooms just aren’t big or wide enough to fit a queen bed or a sofa bed.
+In this case, a twin bed will help you arrange a suitable sleeping spot without sacrificing the space in your room.

-A Twin XL mattress measures 39 x 80, so it’s five inches longer than a standard Twin bed.
-It can suit tall people or those who love to stretch in their bed.
+A twin XL mattress measures 39″ x 80″, so it’s five inches longer than a standard twin bed (39” X 75”).
+It can suit tall people or those who love to stretch in bed.

 Types of Twin Mattresses You Can Find Today

-And I will gladly help you with that.
+And I can gladly help you with that.

 Traditional innerspring beds are still pretty common today.
-These mattresses feature great edge support that allows you to utilize the whole surface of your Twin mattress.
-They usually have little give, so they are perfect for those who love a firmer feel.
+These mattresses feature great edge support that allows you to utilize the whole surface of your twin mattress.
+They usually have little give, so they are perfect for those of you who love a firmer feel.

 The main problem, however, is that coils are more prone to squeaking, which can turn into a major sleep-disrupting factor.

-Mattresses in this category may use memory foam, polyfoam, and other innovative foams, either separately or combined as layers of one mattress.
+Mattresses in this category may use memory foam, polyfoam, or other innovative foams, either separately or combined as layers of one mattress.

 Despite the differences in the manufacturing process, all foam materials have similar properties.
-They can cradle your body and remove pressure from pressure points.
+They cradle your body and can remove additional weight from your pressure points.
 However, their main drawback is poor thermoregulation.
-They accumulate heat and might sleep hot.
+They accumulate heat and might sleep hot (2).

 The main downside of latex is its price.
-However, since Twin is a smaller size and requires fewer materials, many people will still be able to afford it.
-In case you’re on a really-really tight budget, you can always pair a cheaper mattress with a latex topper and still enjoy all the benefits of latex.
+However, since a twin is smaller and requires fewer materials, many people are still able to afford it.
+If you’re on a tight budget, you can always pair a cheaper mattress with a latex topper to still enjoy the benefits of latex.

-Hybrids combine springs, different types of foam, latex, and other less popular materials in different variations.
-Generally, these beds have the most balanced feel and adapt to your body shape very fast.
-Also, the coil block promotes air circulation between layers and helps remove some amount of your body heat.
+Hybrids combine springs, different types of foam, latex, and other less-popular materials in different variations.
+Generally, these beds have the most balanced feel and adapt quickly to your body shape.
+Also, the coil block promotes air circulation between layers and helps remove some of your body heat.

 The main issue with hybrids is the inconsistency in mattress characteristics.
-Some materials used for making these mattresses are relatively new on the market — not to mention that they can be combined in multiple configurations — which might make it hard to predict their lifespan and durability.
+Some materials used for making these mattresses are relatively new on the market — not to mention they can be combined in multiple configurations — which can make it hard to predict their lifespan and durability.